 Even when you’ve found your dream ergonomic chair, the key to preventing pain and discomfort is to alternate your posture throughout the rehearsal.
 As a collaborative musician, you might not have the option to stand up and stretch your legs whenever you want.
 However, there are micro-stretches and twists you can perform while seated to loosen up your back and shoulders.
 Check out this article to discover stretches for musicians, including exercises to do while on break and at home.

 This article was written by Naomi Benecasa, a cellist with a Bachelor’s in Music Performance and a Master’s in Music Psychology.
-Fascinated by fitness and finance, she provides copywriting and editing services for PTProgress from her home in New York.
+Fascinated by fitness and fermentation, she provides copywriting and editing services for PTProgress from her home in New York.